The Commonplace

 0.01

 Because feedbacks from capital and labor onto AI are weak, AI can grow rapidly and may lead to lock-in, concentration, and distributional risks that warrant monitoring and possible redistributive or competition policies.
-Market Structure negative low AI capital growth dynamics and potential long-run concentration/lock-in risks (qualitative)
+Market Structure negative AI capital growth dynamics and potential long-run concentration/lock-in risks (qualitative)

 n=8